• Skip to primary navigation

 Be sure to stop by my Dessert Recipes page for more sweet inspiration!

-Stack of four peanut butter chocolate chip cookies, and the top one is missing a bite.
+Stack of four peanut butter chocolate chip cookies, with the top one missing a bite.

 Author: Tracey Hatch-Rizzi